Precious-Udoibok/Precious-Udoibok.github.io/README.md

 ### ATTENDANCE MANAGAEMENT SYSTEM API (AMS)
 [AMS Swagger Documentation ](https://attendance-management-system-api.onrender.com/docs)

-This API was developed using <b>Python FastAPI<b/> to manage employee attendance efficiently.The api was consumed by the frontend to developed the website
+This API was developed using **Python FastAPI** to manage employee attendance efficiently.The api was consumed by the frontend to developed the website
 - <b> It includes many key features:
-  - SignUP/Login
+  - User Authentication(Signup/Login)
-  - Profile picure upload
+  - Profile picture upload
-  - Attendance report
+  - Attendance report: This report provides a comprehensive overview of employee attendance, detailing check-in and check-out times, work hours and break hours.
-  - Account details<b/>
+  - Account details: More information about the user<b/>

 - <b>Technologies: